aldryn/aldryn-docs/docs/tutorial/basic-content-editing.rst

 ============

 Find the *NEWSBLOG_ARTICLE_CONTENT* block.
 Select its **Edit menu**, and scroll down through the list of available plugin options until you find *Text*.

+.. todo:: an image for "Text" in the available plugin options

 When you select *Text*, the text editor will pop up as before.
 Enter some new text, and **Save** the plugin.

 You'll see your new text plugin and its content showing in the list of plugins.
 Switch back to *content mode*; now you'll see that the content appears on the page.